Our global life sciences company brings diagnostic testing & drug development together.

 Transfer separated serum to a plastic transport tube as quickly as possible after the clot has formed (within 30 minutes of collection).

-NSE is not a screening test.
 Results of this test are labeled for research purposes only by the assay's manufacturer.
 The performance characteristics of this assay have not been established by the manufacturer.
 The result should not be used for treatment or for diagnostic purposes without confirmation of the diagnosis by another medically established diagnostic product or procedure.
-The performance characteristics were determined by LabCorp.
+The performance characteristics were determined by Labcorp.

 |Order Code||Order Code Name||Order Loinc||Result Code||Result Code Name||UofM||Result LOINC|

 © 2021 Laboratory Corporation of America® Holdings and Lexi-Comp Inc. All Rights Reserved.